 With the assistance of Government funding and support from the HSE the association has expanded its services nationally.
-As a result The National Resource Centre is now a professionally run centre, which employs a CEO, a Family Support Team, a Youth and Respite Team, an Educational Officer, a Fundraising Manager as well as administration support.
+As a result The National Resource Centre is now a professionally run centre, which employs a CEO, a Family Support Team, a Respite and Recreation Team, an Educational Officer, a Fundraising Officer as well as administration support.

 In 2008 the association became an affiliated member of the International Federation for Spina Bifida and Hydrocephalus (IF).
 We now have a representative from the Board of Directors sitting on the committee for IF (www.ifglobal.org).